earldouglas/sbt-war/README.md

 This will configure the container to launch in five forked JVMs, using five sequential ports starting from `containerPort`.

+In debug mode, five additional sequential debug ports starting from `debugPort` will be opened.

 #### JRebel integration